French World Cup winner Lucas Hernandez faces prison in Spain

 French World Cup winner Lucas Hernandez is facing jail in Spain for violating a restraining order.

-The Spanish High Court of Justice has ordered the footballer to report for prison for failing to comply with the terms of his restraining order.
+The Spanish High Court of Justice ordered the footballer to report for prison for failing to comply with the terms of his order.

-Hernandez was arrested in February 2017 on suspicion of assaulting his girlfriend in a domestic dispute several years earlier.
+Hernandez was arrested in February 2017 on suspicion of assaulting his girlfriend in a domestic dispute.

-He is now due to appear before a Madrid court on October 19.
+Both had a restraining order put in place by a judge, which they violated by traveling together to the United States.

-The player has appealed against the execution of his sentence, the Spanish court added.
+Hernández showed up in a Madrid court on Monday to be issued with a voluntary prison order.

 The 25-year-old has played for his country 29 times and was part of the French squad that lifted the FIFA World Cup in 2018.